Building a better Australia

-Auditing all current infrastructure projects – and future projects being proposed by the States and Territories – to test whether land use opportunities are being unlocked, particularly mixed use
+Auditing all current infrastructure projects – as well as proposals from states and territories – to interrogate whether land use opportunities are being maximised.

-Link infrastructure investment to local regions prepared to accept their fair share of population growth matching future employment opportunities.
+Linking infrastructure investments to local regions prepared to accept their fair share of population growth and synchronised increases in housing supply.